victoriamccabe/Python-Projects/DjangoUniversity/README.md

-# DjangoUniversity - campusApp Assignment
+# DjangoUniversity - Assignment

-This assignment involves creating a new Django app called **campusApp** within the existing DjangoUniversity project to practice app creation, modeling, and admin registration.
+This assignment involves creating the **DjangoUniversity** project and a new app called **campusApp** within it to practice Django project and app setup, modeling, and admin registration.

 ## Steps Completed